flapmfy/rock-paper-scissors/README.md

 # rock-paper-scissors
 This project is part of The Odin project tutorial.
-It is the first bigger project of the javascript part in Foundations of The Odin project.
+It is the first bigger project of the javascript part in the Foundations of The Odin project.
 The goal is to create a simple game called rock paper scissors using javascript.
 For the output it is using the console and input is done using prompt().

+## Results and self reflection
+I managed to finish the project withou any help and I am quite happy with the final result.
+But I am not happy with how it went.
+It took me way too longer than I expected.
+I couldn't decide what to really do and how to name variables and functions.
+I made many silly errors that took me the most time to solve.
+Thanks to them I got more familiar with the debugging tool in firefox and I also found the advantage of keeping the code in smaller bits that are a lot simpler to debug.